-Violence Against Women Reauthorization Act (VAWA): Addresses the rights of victims of sexual misconduct, stalking and domestic violence by complementing and expanding the scope of Title IX.
-Includes the Campus Sexual Violence Elimination Act (Campus SaVE).
+Section 304 of the Violence Against Women Reauthorization Act (VAWA): Addresses reporting, policy, and procedural requirements for sexual assault, stalking, dating violence and domestic violence.
+The amendments expand annual crime reporting to include to include dating and domestic violence and stalking, in addition to the pre-existing requirements for sexual assault.
 Addresses requirements for procedures, structures and the need for trained officials to investigate, resolve and communicate the outcome of allegations; establishes standards of evidence; provides insight into sanctions and remedies; requires sharing information regarding available support services; requires the establishment of prevention and awareness programs, and outlines specifications regarding institutional reporting and documentation.